Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 #### Enterprise localhost deployment

-See the [registry authentication](registry-authentication.md) page to configure credentials to access the Alfresco Enterprise registry.
+To configure credentials for accessing the Alfresco Enterprise registry, please review the information provided in the [registry authentication](registry-authentication.md)

 The Enterprise Helm deployment is intended for a Cloud based Kubernetes cluster and therefore requires a large amount of resources out-of-the-box.
 To reduce the